rodders1991/boilerplate-cms/README.md

 - Run `npm start` or `npm run dev` if you want to watch for file changes

+## Forking this repo:

+- Update the image names on the docker compose files to the app name.
+- Comment out the dist file in the .gitignore file so that git can stage build code for production

 ### TODO

 - Testing environment with mocha